 Although I do limit supplements, there are a few that are worth including in your diet.
 These are what I found works best for me.
 Do some research in finding what will work best for you.
 Always make sure you consult your doctor first before taking suppliments, superfood or herbs if you are on any type of medications.

 Now I have tried my share of proteins sense I started becoming more athletic about 10years ago.
-First, it was the cheap gargage from the department stores which were not vegan.
-Then I went to trying some of the GNC brands which after doing a bit of research was not that great either.
-The more I learned about the food industry and when I became a whole foods vegan, the more cautious when purchasing proteins.
-I had my favorites for a while like Vega, Garden of Eden Raw, and Plant Fusion.
-One thing that you have to be careful of when purchasing proteins and what to look out for is added synthetic ingredients, preservatives, sugars, wether or not it is a complete amino acid protein, and if it has been heat treated during manufacturing process.
-For about a year now I have settled with SunWarrior protien and Warrior Blend (chocolate of course).
+The more I learn about the food industry the more cautious I am when purchasing proteins.
+One thing that you have to be careful of when purchasing proteins and what to look out for is added synthetic ingredients, preservatives, sugars, whether or not it is a complete amino acid protein, and if it has been heat treated during manufacturing process.
+I have settled with SunWarrior protien and Warrior Blend (chocolate of course).
 It is a plant based protein with all of the complete amino acids, it is not heat treated and it has no added sugars at 0% and 2% carbs, they use Stevia as a sweetner.
 This one is by far the best tasting and makes my smoothies taste super yummy!

 It has between 55 and 70% protein

 8 essential and 10 non essential amino acids